alurban/black-hole-astrophysics/INSTALL.md

 ### Activating and deactivating

-The commands above build an environment called `black-hole-3.7`, which you can activate from your Powershell or Terminal app via
+The commands above build an environment called `black-hole-3.7`, which you can activate from your Conda Powershell or Terminal app via

 ```
 conda activate black-hole-3.7